hayes0278/Speech-Recognition/README.md

 View the project [Source Code](https://github.com/hayes0278/Speech-Recognition).

 ## How It Works
-- Sets up a user testing environment.
-- Reads in the input commands.
+- Trains the system with a recognised command list.
-- Reads in the command actions, and applies them.
+- Reads and parses the input command from the user.
-- Display to the user when a match was found.
+- Display to the user when a match was/not found.
-- Uses a simulator to test voice input commands.

 ## Development Links
 - [Home Page](https://localhost:7201/) (Local)